PMP exam passing rate could be less than 50%. It means that more than 50 out 100 people fail the exam in their first try.

 - Invest in other study material like tools for ITTO learning.

-- Practice 200 questions mock test from a good simulator.
+- Practice full-length mock tests from a good PMP simulator.

 Over To You